Static Spacetimes In Higher Dimensional Scalar-Torsion Theories With Non-Minimal Derivative Coupling: Introduction

-As mentioned above, in the theory we have the master equation which is very difficult to solve.
-Therefore, we have to employ the perturbative method in order to simplify the master equation into a linear equation.
+As mentioned above, in the theory we have a master equation which is very difficult to solve.
+Therefore, we have to employ perturbative method in order to simplify the master equation into a linear equation.
 This method means that we expand the solution $Y(x) = Y_0 + Y_1(x)$ with $|Y_1| \ll |Y_0|$ in the asymptotic region.
 The function $Y_1$ is nothing but the solution of the linear version of the master equation which decreases exponentially in the case of $D \ge 4$.
 In particular, for $D > 4$ this method restricts that we have only two consistent models.
+To make our analysis complete, we establish local-global existences of the master equation showing that a regular global solution does exist only for the case of $D \ge 6$.

 We organize this paper as follows.
-In section \ref{sec:scalartorsion}, we give a quick review of the scalar-torsion theories in higher dimensions including the introduction of some notations and the derivation of equations of motions.
-We discuss generally the static spacetimes and derive the master equation in section \ref{sec:staticgenset}.
+In Section \ref{sec:scalartorsion}, we give a quick review of the scalar-torsion theories in higher dimensions including the introduction of some notations and the derivation of equations of motion.
+We discuss generally the static spacetimes and derive the master equation in Section \ref{sec:staticgenset}.
+We provide two simple solutions of the master equation in Section \ref{sec:specsolexact}.
 In section \ref{sec:propertiesstatic}, we discuss some properties of the solution including the non-existence of near-horizon limit, the asymptotic geometries, and the perturbative solution.
-Finally, we conclude our results in section \ref{sec:conclusion}.
+We construct the local-global existence analysis in Section \ref{sec:localglobalex}.
+Finally, we conclude our results in Section \ref{sec:conclusion}.